RECREATE RESPONSIBLY IN AND AROUND AN URBAN MOUNTAIN TOWN

 Summertime means trail time in Ogden, as hikers and mountain bikers come to explore the huge trail system surrounding the city.
 Looking to go big?
 Hike to the top of Ben Lomond Peak, the highest point in the Ogden area, at 9,712 feet tall.
 From the top, you can see from the Idaho border to Salt Lake City.
-But be prepared for a challenge-in addition to the altitude gain, it’s more than 16 miles out-and-back.
+But be prepared for a challenge.
+In addition to the altitude gain, it’s more than 16 miles out-and-back.
 But you can find more manageable trails for hiking and biking, and you’ll still see incredible mountain views and summer wildflowers that make this part of the country so renowned.
 Other suggestions include the Bonneville Shoreline Trail for an intermediate hike or the Ogden River Parkway if you are interested in a relaxing walk downtown.
 Another local favorite is Waterfall Canyon; be warned, as it is a bit strenuous with some scrambling over rocky terrain, but you are rewarded with a view of the 200-foot waterfall at the upper end of the canyon.
 The hike is a 2.4-mile round-trip that starts at the trailhead at the end of 29th Street.

 Situated along the Ogden River, these gardens offer a beautiful space to explore in the heart of the city.
 Make your way through the Entryway Garden before moving on to a half-dozen other collections that vary from formal affairs to more informal collections.
 You’ll be amazed by the color you’ll find at various times in the summer.
 It’s the perfect place to walk, reflect and simply take in the beauty of nature.

 The central shopping district around Historic 25th Street should be on everyone’s to-do list.
 For a town known for its outdoor experiences, this stretch of boutiques, restaurants, breweries and art galleries reminds you that the town has a long history of activity beyond hiking, biking and skiing.
-Please respect the safety protocols of our independent retailers regarding hand sanitizing and mask usage.

-Ogden is at the confluence of two rivers—the Ogden and the Weber—and is surrounded by more than 13,000 acres of freshwater lakes.
+Ogden is at the confluence of two rivers—the Ogden and the Weber—and is surrounded by more than 13,000 acres of freshwater reservoirs.
 Try fly-fishing for trout on the rivers, or hit the lakes for a relaxing day waiting for largemouth and smallmouth bass, crappie, perch, bluegill, tiger muskie and walleye to grab the line.
 If you’re not into fishing, take a boat, personal watercraft, kayak or paddleboard out on the water and enjoy the mountain views.
 Check out the latest fees, rules, and regulations to recreate responsibly at Pineview Reservoir.
-Or head a few miles east and enjoy motot-restricted solace at Causey Reservoir.
+Or head a few miles east and enjoy motor-restricted solace at Causey Reservoir.

 Opportunities for rock climbing are all over the Ogden area—in fact, Rock & Ice magazine named the city one of the top 10 climbing towns in the country.
 Check out this quick overview of climbing opportunities around Ogden.
 For those who may not be serious climbers, consider trying Via Ferrata, a less extreme style of climbing where you’re tied into fixed cables the entire route.
 It’s a hybrid of climbing and hiking, taking you to places and heights you wouldn’t otherwise get to go.